hwbell/pub-med-app/README.md

 ## Have an idea for the app?
 This is still a new project, but my hope is to have some collaborators sometime soon.
 I'm open to all new ideas for the project.

+## Why PMC Europe?
+I found PMC Europe's api more efficient / reliable to work with when developing this app.
+I may add other api's in the future for more complete searches.

 ## CRA